 The best-known film set in Sicily is the Godfather with Al Pacino and Marlon Brando, dark but very beautiful all the same.
 Cinema Paradiso is another Sicilian based classic which won an Oscar.

-Sicily holiday houses what to expect
+Sicily holiday homes what to expect